Helliaca/helliaca.github.io/config/projects/ace-research/desc.md

+As a team of 5 we built a customized research library which has been in use under https://animalcharityevaluators.org/researchlibrary/ since 2016.
+The complete source code can be found under https://github.com/FUB-HCC/ACE-Research-Library.
+The goal of the ACE Research Library project was to provide ACE with an interface that aids the staff in entering new articles and papers and to provide the visitors of ACE’s website with powerful search and drilldown mechanisms.
+The software is open source and agnostic of the user so that it may be used by anyone with similar requirements on their data organization.

+## Motivation

 Donations to animal charities are usually not allocated in correspondence of their need.
 In accordance to the principles of [effective altruism](https://en.wikipedia.org/wiki/Effective_altruism), the possible good done by animal welfare donations should be enhanced by shifting respective donations to be more effective, which is best done by raising awareness and keeping the public informed through organized research papers and evidence.

 Academic research into animal welfare, especially high-quality, quantitative research, is still relatively scarce, but research from areas as diverse as economics, sociology, psychology, marketing, medicine, history, political science, and even computer science can at times inform policy and priorities setting to advance animal welfare.